Arundhati (2009 film): Critical reception

 Rediff gave it three stars out of five and said, "The main plus points of the film are screenplay (creative director Rahul Nambiar and the Mallemalla Unit), art direction (Ashok), cinematography (Senthil Kumar), editing (Marthand K. Venkatesh), special effects and the performances of Anushka [Images], Sonu Sood and Sayaji Shinde.
 On the whole, Arundhati is a watchable film provided you don't have a weak heart and don't get into discussing logic, science, and rationality.
 Just watch what unfolds on the screen – for that's visual grandeur".
 Sify gave its verdict as "Worth a watch" with four stars noted, "The film has come across with some really mind-blowing graphics and presentation, even the performances were top-notch that helped.
 While the drums scene is a take from the Chinese movie 'House of Flying Daggers' it was well taken and presented.
 The shock points are high and one can say that the film is definitely not for the weak-hearted.
 There are enough chilling moments to shake the audience off their chair.
 The film is one of the best made ever in the history of Telugu cinema in terms of technical values so it deserves to be a good hit".
+Telugu Cinema wrote "Arundhati provides new visual experience for Telugu audiences.
+A good watch for the viewers!
+It is racy and entertaining.
+Screenplay and visual graphics are superb.
+The best part is that it is focused on its story and doesn’t deviate from the main theme.
+It is really graphical extravaganza.
+Despite many logic-less scenes, it gives unique experience for viewers.
+Go for it".

 Behindwoods reviewing the Tamil dubbed version, gave 3 out of 5 stars and stated "Old school horror, new age film making".